nghin/vacsf.org.dev/_posts/meditations/2016-03-21-Abusing-Grace.md

 ## Do our church's people really know God's grace?

-As stated earlier in this writing, it doesn't make sense to warn people of the danger of the abusing of God's grace if they don't know have a full grasp of what it means.
+As stated earlier in this writing, it doesn't make sense to warn people of the danger of the abusing of God's grace if they don't have a full grasp of what it means.
 One practical question we must ask ourselves is: Do our church's people really know God's grace?
 How can we tell?

 We don't have to look further than the context of our own body of Christ.
 Very few churchgoers, even those who regularly attend Sunday Schools, are sure of their salvation.
 When asked whether they know where they'd be once this life is over, or when the Lord returns at the sound of the trumpet (I Corinthians 15:52), the answer is usually: "We can only try our best," or something else of equal or even less certainty.